Converting to KEDIT for Windows

 This would run the 16-bit Windows 3.1 version of the KEDIT for Windows

-module, KEDITW.EXE, and pass it the initialization option WIDTHAlternatives
+module, KEDITW.EXE, and pass it the initialization option WIDTH

 Note, however, that initialization options are used much less often